lamoureux-lab/TorchProteinLibrary/README.md

+# Pytorch 1.1 version:
+Currently the "master" branch does not compile with pytorch 1.0 and 1.1 versions.
+Please use "dev" branch with the new pytorch library (https://github.com/lupoglaz/TorchProteinLibrary/tree/dev).
+Unfrtunately documentation for this branch is outdated.
+Mostly it affects PDB loading and protein backbone model.
+We will update the library shortly.

 # TorchProteinLibrary version 0.1
 This library pytorch layers for working with protein structures in a differentiable way.
 We are working on this project and it's bound to change: there will be interface changes to the current layers, addition of the new ones and code optimizations.